marcbrittain/Prioritized-Sequence-Experience-Replay/README.md

 Support is also available for a Rainbow agent.
 There is a rainbow_pser.gin file that contains a template for set up.

+## Community Impact
+Publishing research that is meaningful and impactful on the broader community is something I strive for.
+If you found this work helpful, or have any comments/questions please feel free to email me at mwb AT iastate.edu.

 ## Giving Credit
 If this work helped in your work or research please cite the [paper](https://arxiv.org/abs/1905.12726) (here is an example bibtex):